 How to Tell If Grout Is Sealed

-You can sometimes tell if your tile or grout have been sealed by spreading a few drops of water on them.
+You can sometimes tell if your tile or grout has been sealed by spreading a few drops of water on them.
 If they darken or change color, they are probably not sealed.
 If they stay the same, they may have already been sealed.

 Cleaning Sealed Grout and Tiles

 While sealing your tiles and grout will help protect them from stains, accidents still happen.
 If you notice a stain on your tiles, just rub it with a mild bleach solution.
 Be careful not to scrub your tiles with anything too stiff, like a metal brush, that could scratch or damage the tiles.
 Grout usually needs to set for about a month before it can be sealed.
 If it gets stained before it's sealed just use the mild bleach solution and scrub lightly.
 If you seal the stained grout, you will probably never be able to get the stain out again.